ErlingSigurdson/SegMap595/README.md

 # Overview

-**SegMap595** is a single-class embedded-oriented Arduino-compatible C++ library for mapping the outputs of a 74HC595 shift register IC to the segments of a 7-segment display.
+**SegMap595** is a single-class embedded-oriented Arduino-compatible C++ library for mapping the parallel outputs of a 74HC595 shift register IC to the segments of a 7-segment display.

 ## Concept